Lush 'anti-spy cops' campaign criticised

 A public inquiry into claims of wrongdoing by undercover officers who infiltrated activist groups in England and Wales was set up in 2015.

-Lush has said its campaign was designed to urge home secretary Sajid Javid to listen to campaigners who have accused the inquiry of protecting officers.
+Lush has said its campaign was designed to urge Home Secretary Sajid Javid to listen to campaigners who have accused the inquiry of protecting officers.

 - Undercover policing inquiry: Why it matters